ManticoreGamesInc/platform-documentation/src/api/coreobject.md

 -- The hierarchy should now look like this:
 --
 -- template 1
---   +-template 2      -- Note that this one is an audio object!
+--   +-template 2      -- Note that this one is an audio object.
 --       +-template 3
 --       +-template 4  -- This is also audio